 If you need to achieve the lowest latency, you should request a BIOS version from your hardware provider that reduces SMIs to the lowest degree possible.
 These are frequently referred to as “low latency BIOS” or “SMI free BIOS.”
 In some cases, it is not possible for a hardware platform to eliminate SMI activity altogether because it is used to control essential functions (for example, cooling fans).

 The operating system can exert no control over SMIs because the logical processor is running in a special maintenance mode, which prevents operating system intervention.

 Performance Tuning TCP

 You can performance tune TCP using the following items.

 TCP Receive Window Auto-Tuning

-You can calculate the total throughput of a single connection when you use this fixed size default as:
+You can calculate the total throughput of a single connection when you use a fixed size TCP receive window as:

-Total achievable throughput in bytes = TCP window * (1 / connection latency)
+Total achievable throughput in bytes = TCP receive window size in bytes * (1 / connection latency in seconds)

-For example, the total achievable throughput is only 51 Mbps on a 1 GB connection with 10 ms latency (a reasonable value for a large corporate network infrastructure).
+For example, the total achievable throughput is only 51 Mbps on a connection with 10 ms latency (a reasonable value for a large corporate network infrastructure).